 It is recognised that the implementation of continuity of carer will require a number of changes to the way maternity teams work, the training fund will provide an opportunity to equip the workforce with the skills and knowledge required to deliver high quality, safe care to women and babies within the new model.

-This guide is designed to provide an overview of all of the e-learning packages that are related to Maternity and Pregnancy.
-There are a broad range of programmes, modules and individual courses available all of which can be found in the related documents below.
+The HEE Maternity Programme e-LfH Guide is designed to provide an overview of all of the e-learning packages that are related to Maternity and Pregnancy.
+There are a broad range of programmes, modules and individual courses available.
+View the HEE Maternity Programme e-LfH Guide.